lavague-ai/LaVague/docs/docs/get-started/get-started-vscode-extension.md

     os.environ['OPENAI_API_KEY'] = ''
     ```

-Your automation code will populate the next cell.
+If we now run this cell, our automation code will populate the next cell.

 <img src="https://github.com/lavague-ai/lavague/blob/main/vscode-assets/instruction-and-code.png?raw=true" alt="generated code" width=75%>

+We can then run this generated code to perform the action on our target URL.